gabrielcp450/Alloy-Examples/README.md

 Each specification directory typically contains:

 - `*.als` - Alloy specification file(s)
-- `README.md` - Description of the specification
+- `README.md` - Description of the specification and comparison with TLA+ version
-- `comparison.md` - Comparison between Alloy and TLA+ for this specification
 - Screenshots or visualizations of the Alloy instance/counterexample

 ## Running the Examples